 That’s it, as of today you can download a free update that adds MIDI support to Aerodrums.
 This enables you to trigger any drum sampler, and to record what you drum into a Digital Audio Workstation.
 If you run Aerodrums and your sampler/DAW on the same computer, you have the advantage of eliminating latency related to external MIDI hardware.

 On PC, simply run the updater that was installed with Aerodrums.
-On Mac, go to the software download page, enter your product code and select the MIDI update.
+On Mac, go to the software download page, enter your product code and select the latest update.

 You can find more information about Aerodrums’ MIDI feature in the manual.